jenrichmond/apero-site/content/blog/2022-01-14-joining-dataframes/index.markdown

 ## 3 Keith guitar
 ```

-... but the instruments data has info about John Paul and Keith (but not Mick)
+... but the instruments data has info about John, Paul and Keith (but not Mick)

 ## left_join()